NKeil/execute-on-startup/README.md

 # execute-on-startup
 Purpose: To execute an arbituary number of files on startup of a Debian based system

+## This projct is currently a work in progress

 ## Usage
 1. Place all the files you want to run in the 'run' folder with 'run_all.sh' in its parent directory.